annasen/mRNA_half-life/README.md

 # mRNA half-life

 Here we present a pipeline to identify newly transcribed transcripts.
 The cells were treated 4 hours with the 4sU.
-This is a uracil analog, which upon incorporation into newly synthesized RNA can be chemically converted to a C (we see T->C).
+This is a uracil analog, which upon incorporation into newly synthesized RNA can be chemically converted to a C (we observe T->C conversion in newly transcribed mRNA).
 After subsequent library prep and sequencing these conversions can be mapped back to the genome identifying newly synthesized RNAs

 A combination of bulk PAS-seq and GRAND-SLAM data analysis.
 There are several crucial steps that have to be done, listed below.